Samuel Israel III: Early life and education

-Born into a Jewish family, Israel attended Hackley School in Tarrytown, New York.
-He does not have a college degree.
+Israel was born into a Jewish family of wealthy commodities traders.
+He attended Hackley School in Tarrytown, New York.
+He attended Tulane University but does not have a college degree.

 Career

 In 1996 Israel founded the Bayou Hedge Fund Group, which raised $450 million from its investors and for which Israel was CEO.
 Bayou and Israel misappropriated these funds for personal use, running what would later be revealed as a Ponzi scheme.
 After poor returns in 1998, the firm founded a dummy accounting firm, which they hired to audit themselves in order to keep up appearances to investors.

+In an attempt to recoup investing losses, Israel became embroiled in a series of highly speculative if not outright fraudulent schemes.
+He gave a $10 million loan to Robert Booth Nichols, a self-described espionage agent who gave Israel as collateral a series of supposed bonds from a vast and secretive "shadow market" similar to the prime bank fraud.
+These and other schemes all were unsuccessful for Israel, who was also heavily abusing cocaine and dealing with a series of painful surgeries.

-In 2005, Bayou was indicted.
-On September 29, the Commodity Futures Trading Commission (CFTC) filed charges against Bayou, Israel, and Bayou CFO Daniel Marino.
+The scheme was exposed after a series of investors grew suspicious and demanded their funds from Bayou only to be rebuffed.
+On September 29, 2005 the Commodity Futures Trading Commission (CFTC) filed charges against Bayou, Israel, and Bayou CFO Daniel Marino.
 The next year, the hedge fund filed for Chapter 11 bankruptcy-court protection.

-On April 14, 2008, Israel was sentenced to 20 years in prison and ordered to forfeit $300 million after pleading guilty to defrauding investors in his bankrupt firm.